pgvalle/pgvalle/README.md

 ## About me
 - 🔭 currently working on some of my own projects when I can.
 - 🌱 learning Django, Databases and SQL.
 Not counting the classes.
-- 👯 looking to collaborate on whatever cool project surrounded by nice people.
 - 🤔 looking for help on how to live.
 It's hard...
 - 💬 Ask me about whatever you feel like to ask.
-Let's have a nice talk.
+Let's have a nice chat!
+Here is my discord: pgvalle#3080
-- 📫 Wanna talk??? 🤩
-  - e-mail: pgvalle.nogueira@gmail.com
-  - discord: pgvalle#3080
-- ⚡ ~~Weird~~ Fun fact about me is that I like tabletop RPGs.
+- ⚡ ~~Weird~~ Cool fact about me is that I like tabletop RPGs.

 ## ⚠️**TRADE OFFER**⚠️
 **I receive**: a new follower\